cablelabs/micronets-mso-portal-stub/README.md

 ### Request CSR Template
 Method: POST

 The CSR "template" is just metadata that the client (device) needs when generating a CSR.
 For now, it is just the encryption type.
 In addition to the registration token (used to identify the registration context) we also provide the subscriberID, as at this point the subscriber has been authenticated and we know the subscriberID.
-The mso-portal will need to make an internal request to the accounts/billing server to retrieve the subscriber information that we need to return to the registration server (and ultimately to the device).
+The mso-portal will need to make an internal request to the accounts/billing server to retrieve the subscriber information that we will need to return to the registration server (and ultimately to the device).
 Initially this is just the SSID, but we also return the subscriberID and subscriber name for display/debug purposes.
 The subscriber information is not returned here, but added to the registration context.
 It will be later returned when the certificate is signed and returned.

 #### url: `/ca/csrt`